 The study also finds a strong connection between fraud and bullying.
 Minors who are bullied online are nine times more likely to be the victims of the fraud.
 In person, bullying is associated with higher fraud amounts.

 Pascual said that in many cases fraud and bullying are not committed by the same person but arise from the same underlying vulnerabilities.
 Children who are unprepared to protect themselves from these situations.
-Most children are victims of fraud when they are taken advantage in cases where they seek friendship online.
+Most children are victims of fraud when they are taken advantage in cases where they seek friendship online, further information can help identify such issues here.

 Most of the children don’t have their own credit cards and use the cards of their parents which ends up causing identity fraud among the adults.